sigp/lighthouse/book/src/merge-migration.md

    receive transactions tips from blocks proposed by your validators.
 This is covered on the [Suggested fee recipient](./suggested-fee-recipient.md) page.

-Additionally, you _must_ update Lighthouse to a merge-compatible release in the weeks before the merge.
-Merge releases are available now for all testnets.
+Additionally, you _must_ update Lighthouse to v3.0.0 (or later), and must update your execution engine to a merge-ready version.

 ## When?

 You must configure your node to be merge-ready before the Bellatrix fork occurs on the network on which your node is operating.

-* **Mainnet**: the Bellatrix fork epoch has not yet been announced.
-It's possible to set up a merge-ready node now, but some execution engines will require additional configuration.
-Please see the section on [Execution engine configuration](#execution-engine-configuration) below.
+* **Mainnet**: the Bellatrix fork is scheduled for epoch 144896, September 6 2022 11:34 UTC.
+  You must ensure your node configuration is updated before then in order to continue following the chain.
+We recommend updating your configuration now.

-* **Goerli (Prater)**, **Ropsten**, **Sepolia**, **Kiln**: you must have a merge-ready configuration right now.
+* **Goerli (Prater)**, **Ropsten**, **Sepolia**, **Kiln**: the Bellatrix fork has already occurred.
+  You must have a merge-ready configuration right now.

 ## Connecting to an execution engine